Sourdough Artisan Bread

 4. Overripe Levain– bubbly/frothy/watery, collapsing in the jar, sour smelling/vinegary smell

 This recipe calls for a “fermentolyse” which is a short 30 minute mixing and resting of the flour, water and levain.
 Hold back 50 grams of water and the salt.
 Mix the flour, water and ripe levain together.
 Let the dough rest for 30 minutes and then add the 50 grams of water and salt.
 Proceed with the stretch and folds in the recipe.
 Note that fermentation time begins when the levain is added.
-The total bulk fermentation time for this recipe (INCLUDING stretch and folds) is 4 hours.
+The total bulk fermentation time for this recipe (INCLUDING stretch and folds) is 4-5 hours.
+Read more about the autolyse/fermentolyse process here.

 Mixing the Dough